Level-9/deconz-lxc/README.md

 Note that the deCONZ-DATA field "TYPE" is "custom" for your persistent data.

-If you would like to access the files without having to go through the container the can be found in your hosts file system while the container is running.
+If you would like to access the files without having to go through the container they can be found in your hosts file system while the container is running.
 However it is only accessible from the correct namespace as root.
 Enter the correct namespace as root by enter: `sudo nsenter -t $(cat /var/snap/lxd/common/lxd.pid) -m`

 Then you can list the files.